 Shame and guilt can both be painful, but there are ways to triumph over these difficult feelings.
 For instance, you might talk to a professional therapist or counselor.
 With their advice, you could pursue medication, try expression through art, or arm yourself with knowledge.

-Here are five ways to overcome feelings of shame and guilt:
+Here are five ways to overcome feelings of shame:

 Getting objective feedback and guidance from a professional is helpful in addressing emotional distress.
 It may be the exact thing you need to help you change your inner critic’s voice and remember your authentic one.